frederikme/TinderBotz/README.md

 ### Usage: Data Analysis

 For now,
-1. Make sure you already scraped some data of your matches.
+1. Make sure you already scraped some data.
 2. Take a look at the [quickstart.py](https://github.com/frederikme/TinderBot/blob/master/dataanalysis/quickstart.py) from the dataanlysis directory.

 ## Support the Repository